 But after years of studying, I find that most days I want to flow.
 I like to begin and end practice with postures that are close to the ground because these poses simultaneously help me settle in and open up.
 And in between, I like to move.
 Moderately-paced movements help me build heat and keep my busy mind focused.
 And when I repeat poses — as opposed to doing long, static holds — I give myself the opportunity to slowly open up into a pose.

-The sequence below is a simple, forward bending flow that I love.
+The yoga for tight hamstrings sequence is a simple, forward bending flow that I love.
 Here are some notes on how to do the practice:

 Poses 1-3: Half Happy Baby, Supta Padangusthasana A and Supta Padangusthasana B